 - Is it a desperate claw at the sinking ship that is network television?
 CBC is promising a look at Justin Trudeau that has never been done before.

 - For all my dog-loving readers and those who have endured a family portrait session or two: Portrait of a Lady

 - How tolerant are you with picky eaters?
 Would you buy them this?

 - Warning: this short video is not for kids or those easily offended by the F-bomb.
 It is for anyone or everyone involved in a car accident at one point or another in their lifetime: The Answers

-Here’s my parting shot.
-Because I’m grateful for life today.
+Here’s my parting shot…because I’m grateful for life today.
 And that my kid in the back seat is okay.
-She’s almost 18 but, like most parents, she’s still this kid to me.
+She’s almost 18.
+Like most parents, she’s still this kid to me.